 The board of directors proposes the following amendment to the articles of association.

-The board proposes that a new § 15, with the wording below, is introduced into the articles of association and that the numbering of the articles of association is changed so that the current § 15 becomes § 16.
+The board proposes that a new third paragraph, with the wording below, is introduced into § 13 of the articles of association:

 Other proposed resolutions etc.